Sandy Hook Elementary School

 At 9:51, an officer from Room 10 radioed dispatch: “92, We’ve got one suspect down.”

 He had found a white male, lying on the floor on his right side, with “massive head trauma.”
 The officer observed that he “appeared to be about nineteen years of age but he seemed very small.
 He appeared to have the body size of a twelve-year-old.”
 The officer took stock of the rest of the room, observing that the shooter was completely surrounded with bullet casings and magazines.
 “Be advised, we should have multiple weapons, including long rifles and shotgun.”
-The front entry team had made note of the Saiga in the car on their way in, but also the two hooded sweatshirts spread on the pavement nearby; as far as they were concerned, there was still another shooter, somewhere in the school.
+The front entry team had made note of the Saiga shotgun left in the parked black Honda on their way in, but also of the two hooded sweatshirts spread out on the pavement nearby; as far as they were concerned, there was still another shooter, somewhere in the school.
 Maybe more.

 They saw that one of the wounded victims in Room 10 looked like they might have a chance.
 An officer picked up the student, and sprinted out of the school, begging her to stay alive.
 But she didn’t make it to Danbury Hospital.